Italian resistance movement: Female partisans

 Women played a large role.
-After the war, about 35,000 Italian women were recognised as female partigiane combattenti (partisan combatants) and 20,000 as patriote (patriots); they broke into these groups based on their activities.
+Following the war, about 35,000 Italian women were recognised as female partigiane combattenti (partisan combatants) and 20,000 as patriote (patriots); they broke into these groups based on their activities.
 The majority were between 20 and 29.
 They were generally kept separate from male partisans.
 Few were attached to brigades and were even rarer in mountain brigades.
 Female countryside volunteers were generally rejected.
 Women still served in large numbers and had significant influence.

 The groups were formed collaboratively by women from diverse political backgrounds.
 Prominent participants included communists Giovanna Barcellona, Lina Fibbi, Marisa Diena, and Caterina Picolato; socialists Laura Conti and Lina Merlin; actionists Elena Dreher and Ada Gobetti; as well as women associated with the Giustizia e Libertà (Justice and Freedom) movement.
 Republican and Catholic women, along with those without prior political or ideological commitments, also joined.
 These groups predominantly operated in the northern midlands of Italy.
 Scholars attribute this geographic spread to the influence of local women's clothing, which fostered individual initiative and civic awareness.

 Initially, the women's groups aimed to support resistance efforts in auxiliary roles.
 However, they quickly assumed leadership responsibilities in areas such as information dissemination, propaganda, issuing orders, and handling ammunition.
 Some women even directly engaged in armed resistance as "gappistas".
 Ada Gobetti was among the first to criticize the use of the term "assistance" in the group's name.
 In 1944, the organization's objectives were reformulated to prioritize activities that broadly promoted women's emancipation.